Hello Planning Mashers!

 Here is a little cheat sheet with different possible light sources so you can get an idea of what’s possible.

 The important thing here is to stay consistent.
 Pick one and just go with it for all the letters in your word.

 I’d recommend trying out different techniques to see what works best for you.
 My favorite is probably to have the light coming from the top left corner of my lettering.

 Brush Lettering Materials

 Before we get to actually adding shadows, I thought I’d mention a few useful pens for these techniques.

 Faber Castell Pitt Artist Brush Pen (in grey) – grey is a great way to add shadow, and so far, the Faber Castell grey brush pen has been my favorite, both because of the color and the nib size.

 Faber Castell Fineliners – you don’t need these precisely, but a lot of effects we’ll be talking about relying on you having a fineliner.

-Oh and if you’re looking for materials to improve your lettering all together check my post with Free Lettering Worksheets.
+Oh, and if you’re looking for materials to improve your lettering altogether, check my post with Free Lettering Worksheets.

 9 Simple Lettering Shadow Effects